Designing “Assistant” — a Hebrew typeface family for Google Fonts

 Assistant’s style and tone are visible even from the first sketch.
 The typeface design and form are rough and imprecise, but the intention is present and visible.

-As seen in the image, all of the defining characteristics of the light style remain in the black.
+As seen in the image, all of the defining characteristics of the light weight remain in the black.
 I cut the letters in the same way.
 In the letter “shin” I narrowed the middle stem in order to maintain visual symmetry with the Latin version.
 I also increased the apertures in letters like “gimel” “mem” in order to achieve the same effect.

 All of these changes are made for the sake of optical illusion and are related to the way we see text and read details when they are either increased or decreased.
 Without optical optimization, typeface letters might appear closed or completely black in small sizes.

-After having finished designing the type in all its styles, I ran several readability tests.
+After having finished designing the type in all its weights, I ran several readability tests.
 As mentioned, Assistant was meant to be a web font, and so the tests I ran were appropriated accordingly.
 I tested how the font behaves in different sizes and formats, then refined it and prepared it for final use.
-For instance, I increased the the kerning in the regular weight to better suit the most predominant use of the font — running text on a webpage.
+For instance, I increased the kerning in the regular weight to better suit the most predominant use of the font — running text on a webpage.

 Designing a typeface requires a lot of time and is much like a puzzle.
 Personally, it helps me to analogize the design process to sculpting — One needs to chisel and carve out the typeface letter until it appears.
 Carving takes time and there are no shortcuts.

 This process took approximately 4 months.
 It wasn’t something I worked on daily and part of the process included a group discussion on the google font group.
 In addition I also received feedback and consulted designer friends (this seems like a proper place to thank and mention: Meir Sadan, Yotam Hadar, Amir Avraham, Oded Ezer, Omer Ziv and Dave Crosland).

 You can download Assistant for free from Google fonts.